MMoMM-org/obsidian-dynbedded/README.md

 ## Working with other plugins
 Some plugins are just the perfect partner for Dynbedded, and were one of the reasons this plugin was created 😀
 - [Dataview](https://github.com/blacksmithgu/obsidian-dataview) will not only be able to show information referenced from the current note (like the inlinks example) but will also allow you to work with Tasks!
-No Fake checking of Task boxes.. it is the real thing.
+No Fake checking of Task boxes.
+It is the real thing.
 - [Buttons](https://github.com/shabegom/buttons) also works quite well with Dynbedded, allowing you to create a "master note" with some reusable buttons.

 ## Examples